 The first thing I notice when I enter the Department of Doom is that only two sizes remain on the racks – size 2 and size 24.
 That is helpful, since I am neither.
 No doubt, a charging herd of Real Women just came through and took all the normal sizes.
 I am just about to throw in the beach towel and head for Baskin-Robbins when I realize I am in the toddler department.
 As it turns out, they moved the ladies’ section to the third floor.

 I take the stairs instead of the escalator, hoping that will shed at least ten pounds.
 Once in the department I go immediately for the black suits, hoping the color itself will take off another twenty.
 I notice that many suits have “Slim Effect” tags on them, so I load up on those in virtually every style that comes in black.
 I also decide to throw caution to the wind and try on a few in different colors despite silly names like “Fire Engine Red” (Yeah, thanks.
 “WOOOoooOOOO!
 Ding!
 Ding!
 Ding!
-Someone call 911!
-Nothing I love more than drawing attention to myself in a bathing suit!)
-Seriously??
+Fire truck’s here!”
+Yep, nothing I love more than arriving at the community pool looking like an emergency rescue vehicle).
 And “Swimming Pool Blue” (Do I really need to confuse small children as to whether I am the pool or simply by the pool?)
 I tried to avoid the fat granny suits, since it was precisely that the kind of mold from which I was trying to break away.
-I am feeling pretty good about this until I hear a twenty-something three racks over loudly protest that “the only thing this dumb store carries are fat granny suits”.
+I am feeling pretty good about this until I hear a twenty-something loudly protest, “the only thing this dumb store carries are fat granny suits!”
 I pay no mind, since I am about a cookie and a half away from being a fat-granny-suit model myself.
 I take comfort in the knowledge that someday she, too, will be forty – the age, and hopefully the size.

 The next suit is a two-piece.
 Before you shut down your computer and run screaming from the room, take comfort in the fact that that each of the two pieces are roughly the size of market umbrellas.
 And that’s exactly what I look like when I don them.